Research

 Phase Transition Group (PTG)

 We explore phase transitions in so-called functional materials for either the efficient use of energy, such as in refrigeration, or its efficient conversion, such as in power generation.
 Our work requires an understanding of the relationship between structure and function at all length-scales and a holistic research approach that combines experimental and theoretical tools, often resulting in fundamental discoveries.
-We benefit from collaborations with: a range of crystal growers in Europe and the United States; scientists employing diffraction techniques at national laboratories (Oak Ridge, Argonne, Brookhaven National Lab); advanced characterization experts; and materials modelers.
+We benefit from collaborations with: a range of crystal growers in Europe and the USA; scientists employing diffraction techniques at national laboratories (Oak Ridge, Argonne, Brookhaven National Lab); advanced characterization experts; and materials modelers.
 Highlights of our work include: the discovery of giant magneto-elasticity in a noncollinear antiferromagnet; the successful prediction of piezomagnetism in antiferromagnetic antiperovskites and the first demonstration of giant barocaloric effects in spin crossover materials.

-Sophia N. Suarez
+Sophia Suarez

 Materials Research Laboratory (MRL)